Trees for Cornish Towns Consultation

 I am very supportive of these initiatives however very close to a planting scheme took place and on my walk the other day I noticed 80% of trees had died and failed to make it 1year and a good 40% of the shrubs such as Hawthorne failed.
 What plans do you have to ensure a high degree of success in terms of trees / shrubs surviving

-chrisbalex asked 8 months ago
+chrisbalex asked about 1 year ago

 Thanks for your support for the project and question.
 Please can you let us know where you saw the failed trees and we can look into this to see who has carried out the planting and what could be done.